 In 2008, the school moved to the new Anschutz Medical Campus, a comprehensive health center where teaching, research and health care combine.
 Thanks to a $10 million gift from the Skaggs family and the ALSAM Foundation, the school built a 165,000 square foot building to house faculty offices, student services and research laboratories allowing the school to grow its pharmaceutical biotechnology program and create a drug-development center to focus on new medications.

-Today, the school boasts 55 faculty members and 600 students.
-In the school’s history there have been only seven deans.
+Today, the school boasts 80& faculty members and more than 600 students.
+In the school’s history, there have been only seven deans.
 The current dean is Dr. Ralph Altiere.